mdn/content/files/en-us/web/api/cssnesteddeclarations/index.md

 {{APIRef("CSSOM")}}

-The **`CSSNestedDeclarations`** interface of the [CSS Rule API](/en-US/docs/Web/API/CSSRule) allows the nesting of `CSSRules` within each other.
+The **`CSSNestedDeclarations`** interface of the [CSS Rule API](/en-US/docs/Web/API/CSSRule) is used to group nested {{domxref("CSSRules"}}.

-With the nested declaration rule the rules can nested and are all grouped together to retain the order.
+The interface allows the [CSS Object Model (CSSOM](/en-US/docs/Web/API/CSS_Object_Model) to mirror the structure of CSS documents with nested CSS rules, and ensure that rules are parsed and evaluated in the order that they are declared.

 > [!NOTE] > [Browser versions](#browser_compatibility) with implementations that do not support this interface may parse nested rules in the wrong order.